sheckuntangle/traffic_gen/README.md

 mfw-traffic

-This command will ask for name to create a folder, aggregate the logs, show stats, create a summary, and backup the logs in that folder:
+These command will ask for name to create a folder, aggregate the logs, show stats, create a summary, and backup the logs in that folder:

-logs-backup
+ngfw-log-backup

+mfw-log-backup

 This command will aggregate the logs, show stats:

-logs-no-save
+ngfw-log

+mfw-log

 # To run containers manually